 Students and Volunteers Policy

-We believe that a placement for a student or volunteer at our Nursery is a valuable opportunity to build experience whilst learning about working within a childcare Nursery.
+We believe that placement for a student or volunteer at our Nursery is a valuable opportunity to build experience whilst learning about working within a childcare Nursery.
 Equally, we appreciate the positive contribution that such committed and enthusiastic people can bring to our Nursery.

 However, at all times the needs of the children are paramount and therefore a Nursery needs to restrict the number of students and volunteers admitted at any particular time, in order to minimise disruption to the Nursery’s core activities.